Simplicity Review - is this the KiwiSaver scheme for you?

 The Claim

-Simplicity advertises that it offers a "low-cost, hassle-free investment solution for KiwiSaver participants looking for low fees and safe investment".
-It states that it offers a “nonprofit retirement savings vehicle which charges members only what it costs to deliver”.
-As such, the platform is 100% online and doesn’t offer financial advisers or other industry participants commissions.
+Simplicity advertises that it offers a "low-cost, hassle-free investment solution for KiwiSaver participants looking for low fees and a diversified investment".
+The platform is 100% online and doesn’t offer financial advisers or other industry participants commissions.

 Is it True?

 Yes.
-It’s new to the market but is on a mission to slash fees and deliver market-tracking results.
-Having formed in mid-2016, it’s funded exclusively by ex-Tower Insurance CEO Sam Stubbs who also acts as the platform’s Managing Director.
 Its success so far is due in large part to its marketing of ethical and low-cost index funds.
-These are a type of investment fund that invests in a number of securities, including from cash deposits, bonds, New Zealand shares and international shares.
+These are investment funds that invest in a number of securities, including cash deposits, bonds, New Zealand shares and international shares.
 The more “aggressive” the fund, the higher the investment in shares.

-Simplicity advertises that it offers a "low-cost, hassle-free investment solution for KiwiSaver participants looking for low fees and safe investment".
-It states that it offers a “nonprofit retirement savings vehicle which charges members only what it costs to deliver”.
-As such, the platform is 100% online and doesn’t offer financial advisers or other industry participants commissions.
+Simplicity advertises that it offers a "low-cost, hassle-free investment solution for KiwiSaver participants looking for low fees and a diversified investment".
+The platform is 100% online and doesn’t offer financial advisers or other industry participants commissions.

 Is it True?

 Yes.
-It’s new to the market but is on a mission to slash fees and deliver market-tracking results.
-Having formed in mid-2016, it’s funded exclusively by ex-Tower Insurance CEO Sam Stubbs who also acts as the platform’s Managing Director.
 Its success so far is due in large part to its marketing of ethical and low-cost index funds.
-These are a type of investment fund that invests in a number of securities, including from cash deposits, bonds, New Zealand shares and international shares.
+These are investment funds that invest in a number of securities, including cash deposits, bonds, New Zealand shares and international shares.
 The more “aggressive” the fund, the higher the investment in shares.

 How does the investing happen and why are the fees lower than other KiwiSaver providers?

 There are two fund managers involved.
 Firstly, the Simplicity team manage the New Zealand assets and are responsible for getting the lowest costs.
-The manager of offshore investments is Vanguard Asset Management Limited (Vanguard), the world’s second-largest fund manager.
-As Vanguard looks after $6 trillion in assets already around the world, Simplicity investments in Vanguard’s own funds to establish the specific portfolio diversification.
-This keeps costs low for Kiwi investors.
-As the international investing is outsourced to Vanguard and New Zealand investment is index-based, there are no fund managers and investment analysts to pay.
-This allows the savings to be passed on to investors, hence the low 0.31% annual fee.
+The manager of offshore investments is German fund manager DWS International GmbH (DWS).
+DWS is listed on the Frankfurt Stock Exchange and manages over NZ$1.4 trillion globally.
+Simplicity uses DWS for specific portfolio diversification which keeps costs low for Kiwi investors.
+As the international investing is outsourced to DWS and New Zealand investment is index-based, there are no fund managers and investment analysts to pay.
+This allows the savings to be passed on to investors, hence the low 0.25% annual fee.

 If I invest with Simplicity, is my money going into the sharemarket?